Skip to Main Content

 • An accompanying adult may be used to interpret or facilitate communication when the individual with LEP specifically requests that the accompanying adult interpret, the accompanying adult agrees to provide such assistance, and reliance on that adult for such assistance is appropriate under the circumstances.

-• Providers are encouraged to document in the member’s medical record the circumstances that resulted in the use of a minor or accompanying adult as an interpreter.
+• Physicians and other providers are encouraged to document in the member’s medical record the circumstances that resulted in the use of a minor or accompanying adult as an interpreter.

-To obtain interpreter services, members and providers can contact Health Net Member Services at the phone number located on the member’s ID card.
+To obtain interpreter services, members, physicians and other providers can contact Health Net Member Services at the phone number located on the member’s ID card.
 Request in-person interpreters, including sign language interpreters, a minimum of five business days before the appointment during business hours.

 Medical record documentation standards

-Practitioners and providers are responsible for protecting the confidentiality interests of Plan members when responding to requests for information.
-All practitioners and providers must have policies and procedures that address confidentiality and the consequences of improper disclosures of member PHI.
-Refer to the Medical Records topic in the provider operations manual to review specific levels of medical record security that must be addressed by practitioner and provider policies and procedures governing the confidentiality of medical records and the release of member PHI.
+Physicians and other providers are responsible for protecting the confidentiality interests of Plan members when responding to requests for information.
+All physicians and other providers must have policies and procedures that address confidentiality and the consequences of improper disclosures of member PHI.
+Refer to the Medical Records topic in the provider operations manual to review specific levels of medical record security that must be addressed by physician and other provider policies and procedures governing the confidentiality of medical records and the release of member PHI.

 The Plan monitors medical record documentation compliance and implements appropriate interventions to improve medical record-keeping.
 Medical record guidelines are available through the original website at provider.healthnet.com or upon request by contacting the Health Net Provider Services Center.